Bag Up Manitoba

 See resutls from the 2015 program here!

-Since the fall of 2008, elementary schools in Manitoba have collected nearly SIX MILLION plastic bags for recycling into free Frisbees, bird houses, planter boxes and benches for their schools.
+Since the fall of 2008, elementary schools in Manitoba have collected over SEVEN MILLION plastic bags for recycling into free Frisbees, bird houses, planter boxes and benches for their schools.
 This year, the participation prize is a garden box, made from recycled plastic, from TREX!

 Inspire your students to do more to reduce their waste and consider reusing, recycling and remanufacturing options!
 This challenge is open to elementary schools across Manitoba.